S2-group/ATDx/README.md

-# ATDx: A tool for Providing a Data-driven Overviewof Architectural Technical Debt in Software-intensive Systems
+# ATDx: A tool for Providing a Data-driven Overview of Architectural Technical Debt in Software-intensive Systems

 This repository is a companion page of: